 Your donation will be used to support our sight-saving work.
 This includes eye operations and treatments, training surgeons and eye health workers, and setting up sustainable eye health systems.

-For every $1 donated, 67 percent goes directly towards eye health programmes and public education, 9 percent is necessary for admin and communications costs, and 24 percent goes towards fundraising efforts which allows us to help even more people.
+For every $1 donated, 72 percent goes directly towards eye health programmes and public education and 28 percent is necessary for admin, communication and fundraising costs which allows us to help even more people.

 Unfortunately we can’t follow your donation to one single recipient, but we can assure you your donation will go to helping people in need through our programme and support work.